 So again in some ways a fail, because quite frankly I think the only way to succeed would be to go south to Prague, find a similar room to Sudek’s studio, and wait for sunny days at the appropriate time of year.
 This for me is where this assignment breaks down a little.
 I can be very literal minded, and for me replicating a shot is more than producing something comparable, but to my idea of standards, I cannot at this time of year, in the place I live and am isolated into, with the resources in my home, get as close as I want.

 Perfectionism aside, did I learn anything.
 Yes.
 Stick to scrambled eggs on toast.
 Photographically, did I learn anything?
 Yes, but not just from this exercise.
 Through lockdown I have been doing more still life, a genre I’m not terribly interested in, but one where lighting is everything.
 The objects are mundane, it is in the shadows and interplay of light that the interest comes I guess.
-I did go and do my own kitchen still life shoot, after eggs reappeared in the shops, and the results are on the site.
+I did go and do my own kitchen still life shoot after eggs reappeared in the shops, but the results are now retired.
 I did broach the tonic water, but only when I was sure the egg would do something interesting in it.
 And yes, the egg was washed thoroughly, though I did add rhubarb gin to the recycled tonic to make sure anything harmful was well pickled.
 Unlike the egg (yuck).